nathanstitt/erb_latex/README.md

 # ERB LaTeX

-Applies ERB template processing to a LaTeX file and compiles it to a PDF.
+Applies ERB template processing to a LaTeX file and compiles it to a PDF using xelatex.

-Supports layouts, partials, and string escaping.
+Supports layouts, partials, string escaping and packages installed in custom directories.

 Also supplies a Guard task to watch for modifications and auto-building files.